particle-iot/docs/src/content/reference/javascript.md

 ## Responses

-You interact with the api using [promises](https://promisesaplus.com/).
+You interact with the API using [promises](https://promisesaplus.com/).

 ```javascript
 particle.login({username: 'email@example.com', password: 'pass'}).then(